w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous backing provides a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and prepare block candidates for backing and inclusion.
-**Contextual execution** refers to how a parablock can begin being built earlier using the context provided by an _unincluded segment_ of recent block ancestors.
+**Contextual execution** refers to how a parablock can be built earlier using the context provided by an _unincluded segment_ of recent block ancestors.

 **Unincluded segments** are chains of candidate blocks that are not yet included in the relay chain.